JCharante/JCharante/README.md

 Just for fun, some things about me.
 I like learning languages (English, Spanish, Chinese, Vietnamese).

+💬 Funny trivia about me, when I was 15 I went to a local frontend meetup where that day the presentation was on Elm (it was super cool).
+I told everybody I was a student and a sophomore so I figured I should start attending dev meetups for fun (because I genuinely enjoy it), but they assumed I was a college sophomore instead of a high school sophomore because they offered me some beer. <!-- School ended at 3pm and the meetups didn't start until 7-8pm (after work hours) so I didn't go again because I didn't want to sit around 4 hours.
+In hindsight I could have chilled at the library. -->

 | Year | Frontend Stacks                 | Backend Stacks                                               |
 |------|---------------------------------|--------------------------------------------------------------|
 | 2014 | jQuery, Bootstrap               | Python, Flask, SQLAlchemy, jQuery                            |